zariff/KindleMushaf/README.md

 # About

-This project aims to create a PDF Mushaf specifically matching the limitations of the Amazon Kindle (1440 x 1080).
+This project aims to create a PDF Mushaf specifically matching the limitations of the Amazon Kindle (1440 x 1080 / 3.6" x 4.8" / 300ppi).

 # To Do